nats-io/nats-server/README.md

 Hello World
 ```

-More information on the protocol can be found at [http://nats.io/documentation/internals/nats-protocol](http://nats.io/documentation/internals/nats-protocol/).
+More information on the NATS protocol can be found at [http://nats.io/documentation/internals/nats-protocol](http://nats.io/documentation/internals/nats-protocol/).

 ## Configuring

-gnatsd accepts command line arguments to control its behavior.
+The server accepts command line arguments to control its behavior.
 An example  configuration file is listed below.
 Note that
 command line arguments will override those items in the configuration file.